 Although some sources recommend storing eggs at 55 (F) prior to incubation, I don’t have a convenient way to do this, so I store them at room temperature out of direct sunlight.
 This hasn’t seemed to noticeably affect the hatch.

-I only use very clean eggs.
+When selecting eggs to incubate, I only use very clean eggs.
 You don’t want dirt or manure sitting in the warm, moist environment of the incubator for 21 days.

 Once I’ve narrowed down the set of eggs to just those of the best shape and size, I candle the eggs in a dark room to look for cracks.
 Sometimes fine, hairline cracks are hard or impossible to see without candling, but they show up easily when you candle.